kestra-io/docs/content/blogs/2024-04-02-dbt-kestra.md

 Pioneering the concept of a full-fledged SQL framework, dbt empowers users to construct intricate model dependencies and efficiently test their SQL queries using a straightforward YAML declaration syntax.
 This combination of functionality and ease of use has cemented dbt's position as a leader in data transformation.

-They offer two versions of their tools.  dbt Core, the open source command line tool and dbt Cloud, which is a subscription-based cloud version provides an additional interface layer.
-It handles hosting, as well as offering a managed Git repository and the ability to schedule dbt transformation jobs for various environments.
+They offer two versions of their tools. dbt Core, the open-source command line tool, and dbt Cloud, a subscription-based cloud version, provide an additional interface layer.
+The latter handles hosting, offers a managed Git repository, and can schedule dbt transformation jobs for various environments.

 ---

 ## Kestra Plugin for dbt

 You can leverage the [dbt plugin](https://kestra.io/plugins/plugin-dbt) to orchestrate dbt Cloud and dbt Core jobs.
-Ke After each scheduled or ad-hoc workflow execution, the Outputs tab in the Kestra UI allows you to download and preview all dbt build artifacts.
+After each scheduled or ad-hoc workflow execution, the Outputs tab in the Kestra UI allows you to download and preview all dbt build artifacts.
 The Gantt and Topology view additionally render the metadata to visualize dependencies and runtimes of your dbt models and tests.
-The dbt Cloud task provides convenient links to easily navigate between Kestra and dbt Cloud UI.
+The dbt Cloud task provides convenient links to easily navigate Kestra and dbt Cloud UI.

 ### Execute dbt CLI commands from Kestra

 The **`io.kestra.plugin.dbt.cli.DbtCLI`** can be used to orchestrate any dbt command.
 You can run dbt Core jobs and enhance the functionality of dbt Cloud tasks within the Kestra environment.

 The plugin offers various customizable properties to fine-tune dbt tasks.
 These include specifying dbt CLI commands (**`dbt deps`**, **`dbt build`**), choosing the execution environment (Docker for isolation or process-based execution), and setting up the environment before running dbt commands.
 This configuration ensures that dbt tasks are executed with all dependencies correctly prepared.

-for example you can Launch a `dbt build` command on a  dbt project hosted on GitHub:
+For example, you can Launch a `dbt build` command on a  dbt project hosted on GitHub:

 ```yaml